cashtokens/cashtokens/readme.md

 4. For each token in `Output_Immutable_Tokens`, if the token's category ID exists in `Available_Minting_Categories`, skip this (valid) token.
 Else:
    1. If an equivalent token exists in `Available_Immutable_Tokens` (comparing both category ID and commitment), remove it and continue to the next token.
 Else:
       1. Deduct `1` from the sum available for the token's category in `Available_Mutable_Tokens_By_Category`.
 If no mutable tokens are available to downgrade, **fail validation**.

-Note: because coinbase transactions have only one input with an outpoint index of `4294967295`, coinbase transactions can never include a token prefix in any output.

 ### Token Inspection Operations